• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 Protocol 80, Inc. is attending AI for Content Creators, the webinar series hosted by MarketingProfs.
 The second session, What Content Creators Need to Know About Generative AI, was presented by Christopher Penn, Co-Founder and Chief Data Scientist at Trust Insights.
 The topic of the session is generative AI with a focus on large language models.
 Now, to break down the specifics of this session.

-What is Generative AI In Marketing?
+What Is Generative AI In Marketing?

 In a broad sense, AI is a tool that performs various tasks and functions.
 So, what is generative artificial intelligence?
 Generative AI gets more specific in what it does.
 In marketing, generative AI is used to perform specific tasks, such as producing images, text, audio, and data.